ESMValGroup/ESMValTool_Tutorial/_episodes/01-quickstart.md

 > ## How do I load and check the ESMValTool environment?
 >
 > - For this quickstart guide, an assumption is made that ESMValTool has
 >   already been installed at the site where ESMValTool will be run.
-If this is
->   not the case, see the [Installation][lesson-installation] episode in this
->   tutorial.
 >
 > - Load the ESMValTool environment by following the instructions at
 >   [ESMValTool: Pre-installed versions on HPC clusters / other